-In 2016/2017 there is a number of planned equipment upgrades for the water supplies including telemetry, disinfection, switchboards and water mains renewal.

-The Long Term Financial Plan has been compiled on a consolidated basis, due to the interdependency of the funds.
+In 2019/2020 there is a number of planned equipment upgrades for the water supplies including projects at Lightning Ridge in 19/20 \$1,170,972 and emergency bore in Collarenebri \$1,000,000.
+The Long Term Financial Plan has been compiled on a consolidated basis (water fund), due to the interdependency of the individual water services.
 It is noted that capital expenditure after the first four years has only been estimated in the absence of the financial information in the Water asset management plan.
 The asset management plan will be reconciled to the water plan in the coming year.

-9. Sewer Fund
+Sewer Fund

-a.
 Key Issues of interest

-i.
 Overall